shadi-fsai/modeluniversity/README.md

 3. Transform the data for training:

-Since we created a set of training questions, we only need to transform them in a format, specifically for [this colab notebook](https://colab.research.google.com/drive/12RH6ojAY_TFvQ02ZLvQdjFe944o0IIDQ) that's utilizing colab's computing power and unsloth's utilities for fine tuning:
+Since you created a set of training questions, transform them into a format suitable for [this colab notebook](https://colab.research.google.com/drive/12RH6ojAY_TFvQ02ZLvQdjFe944o0IIDQ):

 ```bash
 # Default: Uses training_questions.json, outputs to trainable_data.json